Financial-Times/aggregate-healthcheck/README.md

 `etcdctl get /ft/healthcheck/foo-service-1/ack`
  `Details of the ack - who acked the service, why, etc.`

+The etcd key have to be set in the following way:

+`etcdctl set /ft/healthcheck/foo-service-1/ack 'Details of the ack - who acked the service, why, etc.'`

 The ACK that is not needed anymore should be removed also manually from etcd: `etcdctl rm /ft/healthcheck/foo-service-1/ack`

 ## Building and running the binary